 Dermatology is a branch of medicine that deals with the skin, nails, hair, mucous membranes, and diseases related to them.
 This area of studies allows dermatologists to identify and treat over 3,000 different diseases and conditions including acne, rosacea, rashes, and skin cancer.
-At Signature Plastic Surgery, board-certified dermatologist Dr. Booth treats the following dermatology related diseases and conditions.
+Dermatology providers at Signature Plastic Surgery and Dermatology treat the following dermatology related diseases and conditions.

 Acne is a condition that causes blocked pores, pimples, cysts, and other lesions on the skin.
 While it most commonly affects teenagers, acne can affect adults of any age.
 Acne can appear anywhere on the skin including the face, neck, chest, back, shoulders, and upper arms.
 At Signature Plastic Surgery, we offer several acne treatment methods including topical and oral medications to treat and prevent future acne breakouts.
 Click here to learn more.

 Common Skin Growths

 Due to aging, sun exposure, and a host of internal and external factors our skin can develop different types of growths.
 These growths can range in color, size, and texture and all require their own type of treatment.
 Common skin growths include adnexal lesions, angioma, cysts, dermatofibroma, digital mucous cysts, keratoacanthoma, lipoma, milia, moles, neurofibroma, prurigo nodularis, pyogenic granuloma, sebaceous hyperplasia, seborrheic keratoses, verrucous acanthomas, and xanthelasma